jackyzha0/jackyzha0.github.io/content/posts/play.md

 Language is one of the only logically [decentralized](thoughts/decentralization.md) aspects of humanity.
 It is also one that has considerable effects on [how we think](posts/new-words.md) about ourselves and the world.

 We started off this journey by asserting that our current accepted definition of play was inadequate.
-In its place, we offer a plurality of alternatives:
+In its place, we offer a [[thoughts/plurality]] of alternatives:

 - Play is an *intrinsically* motivated activity.
 - Play is labour which is non-instrumental.